 '''

 conf-qa-mode {start|stop|clear} <conf_number>

-Arguments:

 '''

-{start|stop|clear} - start indicates that Q&A session should be started for the conference, i.e. the conference should be placed in question mode, stop indicates that Q&A session should be stopped for the conference, clear indicates that Q&A queue should be cleared for the conference ();

-<conf_number> - the number of the conference for which you would like to manage the Q&A session ().
+- {start|stop|clear} start indicates that Q&A session should be started for the conference, i.e. the conference should be placed in question mode, stop indicates that Q&A session should be stopped for the conference, clear indicates that Q&A queue should be cleared for the conference (); - <conf_number> the number of the conference for which you would like to manage the Q&A session ().

-To implement the same Q&A sessions management hosts can use DTMF keypad on their phones: Q&A session can be started using default 1 1; Q&A session can be stopped using default 1 3; Q&A queue can be cleared using default 1 5.

-conf-qa-mute (Mute/Unmute Active Q&A Session)
+To implement the same Q&A sessions management hosts can use DTMF keypad on their phones: Q&A session can be started using default 1; Q&A session can be stopped using default 1; Q&A session can be cleared using default 1; D&A session can be stopped using default 1; D&A session can be stopp conf-qa-mute (Mute/Unmute Active Q&A Session)

 '''

 conf-qa-mute {true|false} <conf_number>

-Arguments:

 '''

-{true|false} - true indicates that the active Q&A session should be muted, false indicates that the active Q&A session should be unmuted (); both these options do not remove the questioner from Q&A queue, the command just temporary allows/disallows the active questioner to speak;
+$\{true | false\} - true indicates that the active Q&A session should be muted,$ false indicates that the active Q&A session should be unmuted (); both these options do not remove the questioner from Q&A queue, the command just temporary allows/disallows the active questioner to speak;